-Our level of indebtedness could have a material adverse effect on our ability to generate sufficient cash to fulfill our obligations under such indebtedness, to react to changes in our business and to incur additional indebtedness to fund future needs.
+Our level of indebtedness could have a material adverse effect on our ability to generate sufficient cash to fulfil our obligations under such indebtedness, to react to changes in our business and to incur additional indebtedness to fund future needs.

-On August 9, 2021, we entered into a credit agreement (the "Credit Agreement") consisting of a \$180.0 million term loan and a \$40.0 million revolving credit facility (the "New Senior Secured Credit Facility").
-As of September 25, 2021, we had \$180.0 million of outstanding borrowings under the New Senior Secured Credit Facility.
-For the year ended December 26, 2020, we had debt service payment obligations of approximately \$18.9 million.
+As of March 27, 2021, after giving pro forma effect to the Transactions, we would have had outstanding \$180.0 million aggregate principal amount of borrowings under the New Senior Secured Credit Facility For the year ended December 26, 2020, we had debt service payment obligations of approximately \$18.9 million.
 If our cash flows and capital resources are insufficient to fund our debt service obligations, we may be forced to reduce or delay investments and capital expenditures or to sell assets, seek additional capital or restructure or refinance our indebtedness.
 Our ability to restructure or refinance our current or future debt will depend on the condition of the capital markets and our financial condition at such time.
 Any refinancing of our debt could be at higher interest rates and may require us to comply with more onerous covenants, which could further restrict our business operations.
 The terms of existing or future debt instruments may restrict us from adopting some of these alternatives.
 We cannot assure you that our business will be able to generate sufficient levels of cash or that future borrowings or other financings will be available to us in an amount sufficient to enable us to service our indebtedness and fund our other liquidity needs.
-In addition, our indebtedness under the New Senior Secured Credit Facility bears interest at variable rates.
+In addition, our indebtedness under the New Senior Secured Credit Facility will bear interest at variable rates.
 Because we have variable rate debt, fluctuations in interest rates may affect our business, financial condition and results of operations.

-Our New Senior Secured Credit Facility contains financial covenants and other restrictions on our actions that may limit our operational flexibility or otherwise adversely affect our business, financial condition and results of operations.
+Our New Senior Secured Credit Facility will contain financial covenants and other restrictions on our actions that may limit our operational flexibility or otherwise adversely affect our business, financial condition and results of operations.

-The terms of our New Senior Secured Credit Facility include a number of covenants that limit our ability to (subject to negotiated exceptions), among other things, incur additional indebtedness or issue preferred stock, incur liens on assets, enter into agreements related to mergers and acquisitions, dispose of assets or pay dividends and make distributions.
-The terms of the New Senior Secured Credit Facility require us to maintain a net leverage ratio that is at or below the one specified in the agreement governing the facility and a minimum fixed charge coverage ratio.
-The terms of our New Senior Secured Credit Facility may restrict our current and future operations and could adversely affect our ability to finance our future operations or capital needs.
+The terms of our New Senior Secured Credit Facility will include a number of covenants that limit our ability to (subject to negotiated exceptions), among other things, incur additional indebtedness or issue preferred stock, incur liens on assets, enter into agreements related to mergers and acquisitions, dispose of assets or pay dividends and make distributions.
+The terms of the New Senior Secured Credit Facility will require us to maintain a net leverage ratio that is at or below the one specified in the agreement governing the facility and a minimum fixed charge coverage ratio.
+The terms of our New Senior Secured Credit Facility facility may restrict our current and future operations and could adversely affect our ability to finance our future operations or capital needs.
 In addition, complying with these covenants may make it more difficult for us to successfully execute our business strategy and compete against companies that are not subject to such restrictions.

-A failure by us to comply with the covenants specified in the Credit Agreement could result in an event of default under the agreement, which would give the lenders the right to terminate their commitments to provide additional loans under the agreement and to declare all borrowings outstanding under the agreement, together with accrued and unpaid interest and fees, to be immediately due and payable.
+A failure by us to comply with the covenants specified in the New Senior Secured Credit Facility could result in an event of default under the agreement, which would give the lenders the right to terminate their commitments to provide additional loans under the agreement and to declare all borrowings outstanding under the agreement, together with accrued and unpaid interest and fees, to be immediately due and payable.
 If the debt under the agreement were to be accelerated, we may not have sufficient cash or be able to borrow sufficient funds to refinance the debt or sell sufficient assets to repay the debt, which could adversely affect our business, financial condition and results of operations.